riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 similar to how in Rawls's "veil of ignorance", you must pick your moral principles, societal policies, etc., before you find out who you are in the world.

+I think updatelessness is the same as being [uncertain about where your decision algorithm is](http://acritch.com/deserving-trust/#grokking) because you are "ignoring" your observation by not conditioning on it.

 How can you tell if a decision theory is updateless?
 In its expected utility formula, if it conditions